 As an adoptive parent of two brothers aged 2-1/2 and 6-1/2 years old who both have ADHD; one with Reactive Attachment Disorder and one with Fetal Alcohol Effects, and Sensory issues I have been on the receiving end of their issues as well.
 Because of the tremendous 24/7/365 stress of dealing with my two boys’ mental illnesses I developed secondary PTSD and a negative attitude toward my situation and my boys.
 I still loved them, but I didn’t like them (something I didn’t understand until I experienced it).
 They were hurting me everyday and I was largely powerless to help them or me.

-Enter a 22-year-old “girl” fresh out of MSW grad school as my son’s therapist.
+Enter a 24-year-old “girl” fresh out of MSW grad school as my son’s therapist.
 I decided to be totally honest with her about my feelings toward my boys.
-She did not have children, she did not have adopted children, she did not have adopted special-needs children.
+She did not have children, she did not have adopted children, she did not have special-needs adopted children.
 But she knew she knew more than me.
 RAD kids are experts at lying.
 I told her exactly what my son would say to her.
 He did.
 And she believed him.
 And she labeled me “the Problem.”
 She then proceeded to teach me how to parent using her experience with her dog disobeying her as her illustration.

 What she didn’t know was what she hadn’t experienced.
 Without experience it is easy to cast blame.
 Social Workers had/have a mantra that “it is never the kids’ fault.”
 They have perpetuated the myth that “it must be the Parents’ fault.”